Associate Professor of Law and Director of Clinical Programs

 - B.A., English Literature (cum laude), Yale University

 Tamar Birckhead is an associate professor of law and the Director of Clinical Programs at the University of North Carolina at Chapel Hill where she teaches the Youth Justice Clinic, the criminal lawyering process, and juvenile courts and delinquency.
 Her research interests focus on issues related to juvenile justice policy and reform, criminal law and procedure, indigent criminal defense, and the criminalization of poverty.
+She will be a Visiting Clinical Professor of Law at Yale Law School for the 2016-17 academic year.

 Professor Birckhead's article on raising the age of juvenile court jurisdiction in North Carolina has received significant attention at both the state and national levels.
 She has published several opinion pieces on the subject of raising the age and has been interviewed by radio and print reporters across the state on her findings.
 She has testified before the N.C.
 Governor's Crime Commission on the history of raising the age of juvenile court jurisdiction, and Action for Children North Carolina, the state's premier child advocacy organization, has issued white papers on her research.